35+ DevSecOps Interview Questions and Answers for 2024

 Why is it important to have security tool output in a machine-readable format?

+This is very critical in the sense that it allows automation and streamlines processes if it lets the computer read and interpret the data instead of giving leeway to human judgment.
 This will be made possible through the use of a machine-readable format for greater consistency and standardization in the various systems and platforms, thereby helping in auditing, comparison, and ensuring they all adhere to similar standards and policies.

 What is the difference between encryption and hashing?